 Get contextual feedback from your users

 It's hard to speak to your users every week, especially in a B2B setting.
-B2B users are busy, and hence recruitment is difficult and expensive.
-Yet, even when you run lots of quantitative experiments, qualitative insights are highly valuable.
+B2B users are busy and usually they do not choose your tools.
+Hence recruitment for user testing is difficult and expensive.
+And, even when you run lots of quantitative experiments, qualitative insights are highly valuable.

-Here are some learnings from gathering 5k+ per months for the past two years:
+Here are some learnings from gathering 5k+ feedbacks per month for the past two years:

 - Keep the question general, better use "Did we help you reach your goal?" rather than "Did our feature X help you?" — users don't understand your lingo and want to solve their problem, not use your feature